Menu

 What happens if you stop taking your thyroid medication?

-For one reason or another, you might be wondering if you can get by without it.
+For one reason or another, you may be wondering if you can get by without it.
 Perhaps you don’t feel any better on it, perhaps you feel worse or that it gives you some side effects.
 It could be expensive for you to maintain or you might not be keen on taking any pills for whatever reason.

 You may even be wondering how long can I go without thyroid medication?